GiecelT/dev260_fall_2025/final_project/final_project_starter/final_project_starter/README.md

 ## Code Quality

 **What you're most proud of in your implementation:**
-_Highlight the best aspect of your code - maybe your data structure choices, clean architecture, efficient algorithms, intuitive user interface, thorough error handling, or elegant solution to a complex problem._

-**Your Answer:**

 I'm most proud of the **CourseGraph implementation with cycle detection**.
 It demonstrates:
 - **Proper graph abstraction**: Clean separation of nodes (Dictionary) and edges (adjacency list)